kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 type PodFailurePolicyAction string

 const (

-	// This is an action which might be taken on pod failure - mark the
+	// This is an action which might be taken on a pod failure - mark the
 	// pod's job as Failed and terminate all running pods.
-	BackoffActionTerminate PodFailurePolicyAction = "Terminate"
+	PodFailurePolicyActionTerminate PodFailurePolicyAction = "Terminate"

-	// This is an action which might be taken on pod failure - the pod will be
+	// This is an action which might be taken on a pod failure - the counter towards
-	// restarted and the counter for .backoffLimit will not be incremented.
+	// .backoffLimit is not incremented and a replacement pod is created.
-	BackoffActionIgnore PodFailurePolicyAction = "Ignore" )
+	PodFailurePolicyActionIgnore PodFailurePolicyAction = "Ignore" )

 type PodFailurePolicyOnExitCodesOperator string